Estelindis/aikido/README.md

 - The flexbox layout of the Index and FAQ pages follows a tutorial from [CSS Coder on YouTube](https://www.youtube.com/watch?v=S0a7PEOi0do).
 - The accordion style of the FAQ follows a tutorial from [W3 Schools](https://www.w3schools.com/howto/howto_js_accordion.asp).
 - The tooltip styling of the Join page also follows a tutorial at [W3 Schools](https://www.w3schools.com/css/css_tooltip.asp).
+- The [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) browser extension was used to quickly and clearly identify which styling elements were causing overflow, allowing me to amend the styling.

 ## Media
 - Background images are taken from [Pexels](https://www.pexels.com/) and [Shutterstock](https://www.shutterstock.com/).